 Without our spay/neuter services, feral cats would continue to breed causing needless suffering for future litters.
-Since 1995 we have spayed/neutered almost 60,000 cats making a huge impact on their lives as well as their caregivers who have committed to feeding them but want the endless breeding cycle stopped.
+Since 1995 we have spayed/neutered over 70,000 cats, making a huge impact on their lives as well as their caregivers who have committed to feeding them but want the endless breeding cycle stopped.

 FCCO's "trap-neuter-return" (TNR) program reduces suffering for existing feral cats and prevents the birth and suffering of future generations.
 Controlling a caregiver's number of cats reduces their burden of providing for the cats.

-In just the past year alone FCCO spayed/neutered almost 6,000 cats.
-If left unaltered, these cats could have produced an additional 22,000 kittens in a year - born on the streets and destined to live difficult lives on our streets.
+In just one year alone FCCO spays/neuters over 6,000 cats.
+If left unaltered, these cats could have produced an additional 24,000 kittens in a year - born on the streets, destined to continue the breeding cycle.

 Watch a video of a cat being released from a trap